- Select plums that are plump with a sweet aroma and free of bruises and shriveled spots.

 - Toss sliced plums into your favorite fruit or green salad.

-- Top pancakes and waffles with sliced plums, toasted PLANTER Pecan Pieces and maple-flavored syrup.
+- Top pancakes and waffles with sliced plums, toasted pecans and maple-flavored syrup.

 - Add sliced plums to a cheese tray with KRAFT Sharp Cheddar Cheese and ATHENOS Blue Cheese.
 Serve with assorted crackers for an easy appetizer.